AEW Battle of the Belts VII lineup: The card for Saturday's TNT special - Pro Wrestling Dot Net

 -Luchasaurus vs. Shawn Spears for the TNT Championship

-Powell’s POV: AEW Battle of the Belts will air live on Saturday immediately following AEW Collision at 9CT/10ET.
+Powell’s POV: AEW did not add any new matches to the lineup during AEW Dynamite.
+Battle of the Belts VII will air live on Saturday immediately following AEW Collision at 9CT/10ET.
 Join me for my live review of both shows beginning at 7CT/8ET.
 Will Pruett’s audio review of both shows will be available on Saturday night or Sunday for Dot Net Members (including our Patreon patrons).

 Be the first to comment